 Dock Watch Window at any place of the worksheet

 Watch window is a task pane.
-You can dock this task pane at any place of your worksheet.
+You can dock this task pane at any place on your worksheet.
 Take your mouse pointer over the upper side of Watch Window, your cursor will turn into a 4-headed-arrow.
-Just press your mouse, drag and then drop where you want to place it.
+Just press your mouse, drag it, and then drop where you want to place it.

 You see (from the image below), I have added the Watch Window below the Ribbon.You can resize the window, by just taking the mouse over any border or any corner of the window

 To close the watch window, just choose the cross at the upper right corner of the window or click on the little down arrow and choose “Close” from the list.
 Excel remembers the cells that are in the Watch Window.
 Again, open the Watch Window, you will see the on-watch-cells are still on the list.

 So, that’s it for today folks, Excel will be your watchman while you go change numbers and learn more about your business trends or patterns.

 Do give this technique a try and let us know how it reduced your work in the comments down below!

 - Open the Formulas ribbon → In the Formula Auditing group of commands → Click on the Watch Window command.

 2) To add cells to the Watch Window:

 - Click on the Add Watch button in the Watch Window task pane.
 Add Watch dialog box appears.

 - In the cell reference field, refer to the cell.